liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/06-lcs-troubleshooting.markdown

 | [LCS Feature Deprecation Update](https://help.liferay.com/hc/en-us/articles/360037317691-Liferay-Connected-Services-Feature-Deprecation-Update-March-2020)
 | to learn more about how you can prepare for these upcoming changes.

-If you use LCS to activate @product@, your server must maintain its connection to LCS at all times.
+If you use LCS to activate @sharepoint@, your server must maintain its connection to LCS at all times.
 If this connection is interrupted, your server enters a grace period to allow for reconnection.
 Lengthy interruptions, however, can affect your server's uptime.